 VN-006 concludes our passive component measurement discussion with capacitors and inductors.

-VN-007 covers the concept of linearity in loudspeaker system impedance measurements.
+VN-007 covers the concept of linearity in loudspeaker driver and system impedance measurements.

 SynAudCon is by far the undisputed leader in the field of audio education.
 In my strong opinion, the most ground breaking, even history making learning events ever held in our industry were done under the auspices of SynAudCon with Don and Carolyn Davis - and now Pat and Brenda Brown.
 Personally, when Don and Carolyn retired I thought it would be impossible for SAC to continue functioning anywhere near its former level of glory, but I was wrong.
 Pat and Brenda, amazingly, are even better and now you have the opportunity to take advantage of their gifts.
 One such gift is something else I didn't think possible - online training that actually works.
 I also strongly recommend doing what it takes financially and time-wise to attend every one of their live classes and workshops - especially if it covers a topic that you don't think you're interested in.
 I speak from personal experience on this - they are that good.